Using ultrasonic flow meters to mitigate legionella risk in industrial and public buildings

 • 100% hygienic installation, with no need to cut pipes

-• no pressure drop compared with mechanical meters
+• no pressure drop compared to mechanical meters

 • low maintenance